zenecture/neuroflow/README.md

 }
 ```

-Then just drop it into a layer, e.g. `Dense(3, c) `.
+Then just drop it into a layer, e. g. `Dense(3, c) `.
 Luckily, the CPU implementation is flexible to run arbitrary code.
 If you need custom activators for GPU, you need to fork NF and do CUDA coding.

 # Training